euanramsay/reactnd-project-would-you-rather/README.md

 # Would You Rather Project

-This is a React-Redux web app I have build for the Udacity React Nanodegree course.
+This is a React-Redux web app for the Udacity React Nanodegree course.
 It is a game where users can select an option of would they rather do one thing or another.
-Users can alos create there own questions.
+Users can also create their own questions.

 This is the first project in the Udacity React Nanodegree.

 ## Running and developing on the project

-Using npm:
+### Using npm:

-install all project dependencies with npm install start the development server with npm start to create a production bundle, use npm run build
+Install all project dependencies with npm install start the development server with npm start to create a production bundle, use npm run build

-Using Yarn:
+### Using Yarn:

-install all project dependencies with yarn install start the development server with yarn start to create a production bundle, use yarn build
+Install all project dependencies with yarn install start the development server with yarn start to create a production bundle, use yarn build